iyegoroff/ts-elmish/examples/counters-mithril/README.md

 ## counters-mithril

-This is basic example - it shows effectless parent-child composition.
+This is basic example - it shows <i>effectless</i> parent-child composition.

 Running the example: